 The best jobs for people over 50 are not always just jobs.
 I am going to give you a lot to think about regarding this in the next few paragraphs.
 As people live longer, so does their need to make money.
 This is partly because they have not saved enough to live on for the rest of their lives.

 Social security is not enough for most of us either.
-When you add in the fact that the cost of living goes up every year faster then the minuscule increases in your social security check it is easy to see how people are losing ground every year they are alive.
+When you add that the cost of living goes up every year faster than the minuscule increases in your social security check, it is easy to see how people are losing ground every year they are alive.

 It certainly depends on the type of job.
 Some jobs employers are looking for older people just because of reliability, skills, and so on.